 This only works to your advantage if you know for a fact that the person reading your resume will be bowled over by a shared interest.
 Otherwise, letting a prospective employer know that you like to race go-carts on weekends might hurt your chances at landing a job.

 Once you’ve updated your resume to modern standards and deleted any of these resume lies, you’re ready to shop yourself around.
 Register with Artisan Talent to increase your visibility and get on the short list for companies seeking talented freelance workers.

-This blog was orginally published in 2012 and has been spruced up to stay current with the times.
+This blog was originally published in 2012, but has been spruced up in 2018 to stay current with the times.